Nandhagopal072/M2_Door-Sensor/Readme.md

 ## Procedure

+* atmega328 is interfaced with LED and proxymity sensor .
+* the sensor is attached with the door.
-* when the door is closed the led will not blink.
+* when the door is open ,the sensor gives signal to the microcontroller.
-* when the door is opened the led starts to blinks.
+* the microcontroller pass the signal to LED ,the LED starts to blink.
-* it indicates the door is opened.
+* when the door is close,then LED stops blinking.

 ## For Testing and using code